tagohd/mono/Talk/Talk - Characters/(Talk) James Redawić.md

 [[James Redawić|Article]]

+# Why does James want the Artifacts?
+sudoMajor:: We've established why James can't get the Artifacts himself, but what does he intend to do when Luke brings them to him?
+#majorChange #unseenByLun
+>[!tldr]
+>Status: Open
+>
+>We've established why James can't get the Artifacts himself, but what does he intend to do when Luke brings them to him?
+This might be easier to answer once we've figured out what the Artifacts do.
+>
+>%%[question:: We've established why James can't get the Artifacts himself, but what does he intend to do when Luke brings them to him?]%%

+Not "What does he tell Luke to convince him to get the Artifacts?"
+That's pretty easy. ("You need to get the Artifacts to defeat CURSED AL and save your friend.")
+But what's *his* goal here?
+What is he going to do when he gets them?

+Obviously, he wants revenge on AL. How does acquiring the Artifacts help with that?
+Is he going to destroy them so that AL can't build the [[BFS 10000]]?
+Does he intend to build his own (or a different device that also requires the Artifacts)?
+If so, to what end?

+~~Alternatively: What if James *wants* to die?
+He doesn't even want revenge.
+He wants to build his own BFS 10K because he *can't* die otherwise.
+(Either he doesn't know that *Longevity* didn't work, or it actually did work)~~ Not doing this one.

 # James's Excuse
 >[!tldr]+
 >Status: Resolved
 >
->James is physically incapable of getting the Artifacts himself because he is in a wheelchair.
+>James is physically incapable of getting the Artifacts himself because he is a paraplegic.
 Curing paralysis is beyond the capabilities of [[Magic]], as is [[Teleport]].
 >
 >%%[aq:: Why doesn't James just get the Artifacts himself?]%%